jalal-hdid/Gearbox-Fault-Diagnosis-FEN/README.md

 - seaborn

 ## How to Run
-The notebook can be executed directly using Google Colab Notebook environment.
+The notebook can be executed directly using Google Colab or a local Jupyter Notebook environment.